Installation

 • name will uniquely identify this GatewayClass in the cluster.
 Gateways will reference this name.
 We use haproxy.

 • controllerName refers to the controller with which this GatewayClass is associated.
-The default value is gate.haproxy.org/hug, but you can override it by setting the --controller-name argument when deploying the controller.
+The default value is gate.haproxy.org/hug, but you can use a different value here if you also override it on the controller by setting the --controller-name argument when deploying the controller.

 nix